splendidist/week03-project/README.md

 - Used JavaScript to display the larger image when a thumbnail is selected
 - Used JavaScript to navigate between images using the keyboard (tab, enter)

-Stretch goals
+🏹 Stretch goals

-🏹 Handle user interaction with keyboard only (as if they have no mouse).
+- Handle user interaction with keyboard only (as if they have no mouse).
 The user is able to use the left and right arrows to navigate the thumbnails.
-🏹 Use your operating system's voiceover tools or a Screen Reader to have the computer announce the alt text of the selected image - I tested out using narrator, a screen-reading application that is built into Windows.
+- Use your operating system's voiceover tools or a Screen Reader to have the computer announce the alt text of the selected image - I tested out using narrator, a screen-reading application that is built into Windows.
 This screen reader read out the alt text for my thumbnails.
+- I used js to make the h1 and h2 update to be a relevant title and description for any image that is selected.

 🎯 Were there any requirements or goals that you were not quite able to achieve?

+- A goal I wanted to achieve was to use an API to allow the user to generate a random space-themed image.

 🎯 If so, could you please tell us what was it that you found difficult about these tasks?